vasanthV127/wispr-clone/VIDEO-SCRIPT.md

 ---

-### [1:50-2:10] Show Error Handling
+### [1:50-2:10] Show Desktop App
-**[Optional - if time permits]**
+**[Switch between web and desktop versions]**

-"The app also handles errors gracefully.
-For example..."
+"One of the standout features - this runs both in the browser AND as a native desktop app."

-**[You could show]:
+**[Show desktop window]**

-- Permission denied message (if you revoke mic access)
+"The desktop version is built with Tauri, making it incredibly lightweight - just 10MB compared to typical Electron apps that are 100MB+."

-- API error message (if you remove API key from .env)
+**[Optional - show error handling]:**

-"...it shows clear error messages to help users troubleshoot."
+"The app also handles errors gracefully with clear messages for troubleshooting."

 ---